 This recipe is also quite inexpensive, a boon to the budget in the cold winter months.
 Serve with a crisp green salad and some dinner rolls, either homemade or from frozen.

-1 red bell pepper, chopped or sliced
+1 red bell pepper, coarsely chopped or sliced

-- 1 pound Polish sausage, kielbasa, or fully cooked bratwurst, cut into slices
+1 pound Polish sausage, kielbasa, or fully cooked bratwurst, sliced

 In a large skillet, melt the butter over medium heat.
 Add onion and garlic; sauté and stir until tender, about 5 minutes.
-Add jalapeno pepper, if using, and green bell pepper; cook another 3-4 minutes.
+Add jalapeño pepper, if using, and green bell pepper; cook another 3 to 4 minutes.